 Entering from Largo della Salara Vecchia – you can also enter directly from the Palatino or via an entrance near the Arco di Tito – you'll see the Tempio di Antonino e Faustina ahead to your left.
 Erected in AD 141, this was transformed into a church in the 8th century, the Chiesa di San Lorenzo in Miranda.
 To your right, the 179 BC Basilica Fulvia Aemilia was a 100m-long public hall with a two-storey porticoed facade.

 At the end of the path, you'll come to Via Sacra, the Forum’s main thoroughfare, and the Tempio di Giulio Cesare (also known as the Tempio del Divo Giulio).
-Built by Augustus in 29 BC, this marks the spot where Julius Caesar was cremated.
+Built by Augustus in 29 BC, this marks the spot where Julius Caesar was cremated after his assassination in 44 BC.

 Heading right up Via Sacra brings you to the Curia, the original seat of the Roman Senate.
 This barn-like construction was rebuilt on various occasions before being converted into a church in the Middle Ages.
 What you see today is a 1937 reconstruction of how it looked in the reign of Diocletian (r 284–305).

-In front of the Curia, and hidden by scaffolding, is the Lapis Niger, a large piece of black marble that's said to cover the tomb of Romulus.
+In front of the Curia, and hidden by scaffolding, is the Lapis Niger, a large slab of black marble that's said to cover the tomb of Romulus.

 At the end of Via Sacra, the 23m-high Arco di Settimio Severo is dedicated to the eponymous emperor and his two sons, Caracalla and Geta.
 It was built in AD 203 to commemorate the Roman victory over the Parthians.